RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ###Conclusion
 Bottom line: Ruby, Rails, and Ubuntu can run successfully on BeagleBone Black, with Node.js as a bonus.

 The BeagleBone Black is a cool option for running Ubuntu.
 Yes, it runs slower than a typical laptop.
-But it runs, and at $45 each we can build a cluster if we're concerned about performance!
+But it runs, and at $45 each we can build a cluster of Bones if we're concerned about performance!

 What an amazing bundle of technology.